Board of Directors

 Dick worked 43 years in secondary education as a teacher and administrator, retiring as a principal.

-Dick has two daughters, a grandson and enjoys time with family and friends, exercising and reading.
+Dick has two daughters, three grandchildren, and enjoys time with family and friends, exercising and reading.

 He is currently a Family Wealth Advisor at Morgan Stanley and continues to support non-profits through Board representation and fund raising.